strideUX/strideos/docs/tasks.md

 ```

 **Critical Path:** Features 1-5 are blockers for everything else
-**Parallel Work:** Features 6-8 can be built alongside Features 9-11
+**Parallel Work:** Features 6-8 can be built alongside Features 9-10, but Enhancements 10.1-10.3 must be sequential

 ---